-- If the child has been assisted with intimate care, parents will be informed via a standard letter. - Parents and carers will be made aware of the procedures in the prospectus and will be able to view the policy at any time.
+- If the child has been assisted with intimate care, parents will be informed. - Parents and carers will be made aware of the procedures and will be able to view the Intimate Care Policy at any time. - The academy may contact the child's parents/carers if the child is or becomes agitated, distressed or upset due to their intimate care needs.